callum-hart/mono/docs/final_draft.md

-This can be seen in some implementations of “mobile first”:
+Indiscrete breakpoints can often be seen in “mobile first” implementations:

 <nav>
   <a href="" class="logo">Logo</a>